Loading

 HAS ENDORSED THE POLITICAL DECLARATION

-France was actively involved in the process to develop a Political Declaration on the use of explosive weapons in populated areas, and was among the first group of states to endorse the Political Declaration in Dublin in November 2022.
-France regularly delivered statements throughout the consultations towards a Political Declaration suggesting that the focus should be on promoting International Humanitarian Law (IHL) as a sufficient existing framework and avoiding creating any new obligations.1 France also argued that the Declaration should not try to focus on categories of weapons independent of the way in which they are employed, rather it should try to distinguish between what France referred to as legal employments of weapons and those that are indiscriminate.2 At the consultations in 2020, France suggested that the Political Declaration should treat non-state actors as being on equal footing and should condemn use of human shields and any exploitation of presence of civilians and civilian objects.3 It also expressed that it is concerned only with the indiscriminate use of explosive weapons, not their indiscriminate effects.4
+France was actively involved in the process to develop a Political Declaration on the use of explosive weapons in populated areas and was among the first group of states to endorse the Political Declaration in Dublin in November 2022.
+France regularly delivered statements throughout the consultations towards a Political Declaration suggesting that the focus should be on promoting International Humanitarian Law (IHL) as a sufficient existing framework and avoiding creating any new obligations.
+1 France also argued that the Declaration should not try to focus on categories of weapons independent of the way in which they are employed, rather it should try to distinguish between what France referred to as legal employments of weapons and those that are indiscriminate.
+2 At the consultations in 2020, France suggested that the Political Declaration should treat non-state actors as being on equal footing and should condemn use of human shields and any exploitation of presence of civilians and civilian objects.
+3 It also expressed that it is concerned only with the indiscriminate use of explosive weapons, not their indiscriminate effects.
+4

 France echoed this position throughout the consultations, arguing that the Declaration should only address “indiscriminate use” of explosive weapons and should explicitly distinguish between the lawful and unlawful use of explosive weapons in populated areas, otherwise it would stigmatise explosive weapons generally.
-France supported the addition of qualifiers in the text to indicate that harm “can” potentially arise from the use of explosive weapons in populated areas5 and suggested including the caveat “where feasible and appropriate” in relation to the collection and sharing of data.6 At the final consultation in June 2022, France said it is convinced that strengthening cooperation, training, and exchange of know-how among states will lead to greater effectiveness of IHL.7 During the signing ceremony in Dublin in November 2022, France encouraged states to endorse the Political Declaration and to participate actively in the follow-up process.
-France also highlighted that the implementation of the Declaration will contribute to the evolution of operation procedures and practices of armed forces to minimize civilian harm, taking into account the urban environment and the circumstances of attack.8
+France supported the addition of qualifiers in the text to indicate that harm “can” potentially arise from the use of explosive weapons in populated areas 5 and suggested including the caveat “where feasible and appropriate” in relation to the collection and sharing of data.
+6 At the final consultation in June 2022, France said it is convinced that strengthening cooperation, training, and exchange of know-how among states will lead to greater effectiveness of IHL.
+7 During the signing ceremony in Dublin in November 2022, France encouraged states to endorse the Political Declaration and to participate actively in the follow-up process.
+France also highlighted that the implementation of the Declaration will contribute to the evolution of operation procedures and practices of armed forces to minimize civilian harm, taking into account the urban environment and the circumstances of attack.
+8

 Statements and positions

-At the first international follow-up conference on the Political Declaration France welcomed the conference.
-It described it as the beginning of a process that aims to promote cooperation and sharing best practices to better protect civilians.
+Speaking at Oslo, France welcomed the conference, describing it as the beginning of a process that aims to promote cooperation and sharing best practices to better protect civilians.
 It highlighted its support for actions aimed to protect civilians and stated that a lot of training will have to be conducted in this context.
 France specifically highlighted the priority it puts on the Declaration’s commitments pertaining to the humanitarian impacts of explosive weapons use, and shared that its humanitarian strategy for 2023-2027 has been renewed to take into account new obstacles and priorities.
-The statement also focused on pre and post-conflict measures, including reinforcing civil society, demining and facilitating the return of civilian populations to their home country.9
+The statement also focused on pre- and post-conflict measures, including reinforcing civil society, demining and facilitating the return of civilian populations to their home country.
+9

 Alongside its individual statements, France has repeatedly aligned with other states to deliver statements on explosive weapons in populated areas.
-As a member of the European Union (EU), France has signed onto numerous joint statements condemning the use of explosive weapons in populated areas and the harms it causes to civilians and civilian objects, as well as calling for greater IHL compliance.
-This includes at several UN Security Council open debates on the Protection of Civilians in Armed Conflict, including in 2024, when the EU stated it was ‘deeply concerned by the use and humanitarian consequences of explosive weapons in populated areas, which has significant civilian impact and should thus be restricted or avoided.14 The EU has made similar statements at the General Debate of the UN General Assembly First Committee.
-In 2024, the EU aid it “recognised the challenges associated with the use of explosive weapons and munitions in densely populated areas and their potential impact on civilians and call on all parties to conflict to fully comply with International Humanitarian Law”15.
-At the 2022 UN Security Council open debate on War in Cities, the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities.16 The EU, with France signing on, has also repeatedly welcomed the Political Declaration on explosive weapons in populated areas – at the 2022 Dublin Conference, the 2022 and 2023 UN General Assembly First Committee (where it highlighted the work ahead for implementing the Declaration’s commitments), and at the 2023 UN Security Council open debate on the Protection of Civilians.
+As a member of the European Union (EU), France has signed onto numerous joint statements condemning the use of explosive weapons in populated areas and the harms it causes to civilians and civilian objects, as well as calling for greater IHL compliance and welcoming the Political Declaration.
+This includes at several UN Security Council open debates on the protection of civilians in armed conflict 14, including in 2024 when it expressed deep concern about the use and humanitarian consequences of explosive weapons in populated areas ‘which has significant civilian impact and should thus be restricted and avoided’15 as well as at the 2022 UN Security Council open debate on war in cities where the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities 16 and at the UN General Assembly’s First Committee.
+17

 France also aligned with the World Humanitarian Summit Core Commitments to ‘Uphold the Norms that Safeguard Humanity’ as an EU member state in May 2016.
-This included the commitment “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations.”17
+This included the commitment “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations.”
+18

 Implementation of the Political Declaration